solonovamax/Qev/README.md

 # Qev

+**THE DEFAULT BRANCH IS CURRENTLY THE DEV BRANCH (FRAMEWORKV2 BRANCH).
+THIS IS BECAUSE EVERYTHING IS CURRENTLY BEING REWRITTEN.**

 ## Info

 Qev is a bot I made to replace the 5+ bots that most servers seem to have on them.
 It is meant to be the only bot that you need for your server.
 I am still adding commands to the bot, and if you have any ideas, (no matter how niche) feel free to suggest them!
 Please see [my contact info](#contact)